 All you could think was “Three months of late nights, no sleep, too much coffee, 5kg extra round my middle, to get this thing right for him.
 My girlfriend said I loved this CRM thing more than her so found someone else.
 All this for what?
 Nothing.
 Absolutely NOTHING.
 And certainly no promotion”.

 You can have an experience similar to our hero above.
 Or, you can take the easy option and partner with an organisation who has done this before – for estate agents, recruitment consultants, telcos, internet companies, not-for profit organisations, labour hire companies, computer companies, government departments and more small and larger organisations.

 When you partner with Opsis we will work with you so you get a solution that fits your business.
 We configure CRM so it looks like your business.
-We will bring in your data and create the reports that you need.
-A typical Opsis CRM project includes:
+We bring in your data and create the reports that you need.
+A typical Opsis project includes:

 And if you want to trial CRM before you commit, we offer GuideMeGuru – a free trial supported by our experienced consultants so you do not have to figure it out for yourself.

 If you enjoyed this article, or found it useful or illuminating, then please share it with your networks.